Toukley

 Toukley also provides various forms of accommodation to tourists including motels, caravan parks, holiday houses and lake cabins.

 Name

-The town was originally called Toukley Oukley, said to be the Aboriginal name for the place, meaning "rough and smooth".
+The town was originally called Toukley Oukley, said to be the Aboriginal name for the place.
+According to historian F.C.
+Bennett, it means "many brambles".
+Many places in the region have doubled names of this form, like Kangy Angy, Tumbi Umbi and Mooney Mooney.

 Settlers shortened it to Toukley soon after the town was founded, but it took until 1969 for the name to be officially changed.